csu-hmc/gait2d/README.rst

 =====

-The cythonized Autolev C code takes about 5 micro seconds per rhs eval and the PyDy cython version takes about 15 microseconds (the slow part is, of course, the Python level solve on the full mass matrix).
+The cythonized Autolev C code takes about 5 micro seconds per rhs eval and the PyDy Cython version takes about 15 microseconds (the PyDy version is slower because of the Python level linear solve on the full mass matrix, but only for forward dynamics).

 Install
 =======